nanduu04/CSCI3230---group-15/README.md

 - Homepage displaying the information about the website
 - Shopping page showing price of the items
-- Adding items in the cart which automatically adds up the amount
+- Adding items in the cart which automatically adds up the amount.
+Add with the "Add to Cart" button
 - "Checkout" button in cart links to a checkoutpage (payment)

 ## Tech